 47ter Boulevard Saint-Germain, 75005 Paris | Instagram.com/maison_isabelle_paris/ →

-2. Philippe Conticini: famous for the largest croissant in Paris
+2. Philippe Conticini: famous for the largest croissant (XXL) in Paris

 The largest croissant in Paris belongs to the famous pastry chef Philippe Conticini.
 This gigantic croissant, available in his patisserie in Paris, combines the perfect balance of airy layers and a buttery, crispy crust.
 With unparalleled attention to detail and quality, without compromising on taste or texture.
 Philippe Conticini’s XXL butter croissant is not only an eye-catcher, but also undoubtedly one of the best croissants in Paris.
 You can order one for 30 euros.
 Big gourmets, curious people and influencers have now fully discovered this mega croissant.